 When we try to switch between different types of tasks, it takes time for us to get back into the ‘zone’ and focus on what needs doing.

 For example, you might start writing a report but then receive a message from a friend.
 When you reply the report is put on hold while you chat with your friend and then when you go back to finish it, another message comes through and the cycle continues.

-By finishing the report first and then making time to respond to your friend, you’ll waste less time in the long run.
+If you finish the report first and then schedule time to respond to your friend, you’ll waste less time in the long run.